 These switches activate a corresponding foot of spray bar valves, there are three spray valves per foot of spray bar.
 Switch and spray valve numbering starts from the center of the Distributor and goes outward in each direction.
-One Foot switches that are on a wing, which is raised, do not add to the displayed spray width even if they are turned ON.
+On variable width spray bars the spray valves associated with switch 1 are only in the center of the Distributor when the spray bar is fully extended.
+From the fully retracted position, spray valves associated with switch 4 are the first to be turned ON, with switch 4 ON, as the spray bar is extended.
+One Foot switches that are on a wing, which is raised, or in the retracted portion of a variable width spray bar do not add to the displayed spray width even if they are turned ON.